iris-hep/iris-hep.github.io/pages/jobs.md

    * Postdoctoral Researcher in Analysis Systems and Innovative Algorithms, with an emphasis on machine learning. -- coming soon.

    * Application Developer in Analysis Systems, with an emphasis on web and cloud technologies, reproducibility, and open science.

 ## National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign (UIUC)

   * [Assistant Research Programmer/Research Programmer/Senior Research Programmer(s)](https://jobs.illinois.edu/academic-job-board/job-details?jobID=93366)

+  * Postdoctoral Researcher in Analysis Systems and Innovative Algorithms, with an emphasis on machine learning. -- coming soon.